1993 Iowa murders: Murders and court proceedings

 Honken was released on bond and searched for Nicholson's whereabouts.
 Johnson bought a pistol on July 7, 1993.
 The two eventually located Nicholson.
 On July 24, 1993, Johnson pretended to be a lost saleswoman to get into Nicholson's home, where she and Honken bound him and forced him to record a statement claiming that Honken was innocent.
 The two then bound and gagged Nicholson and his new girlfriend, 37-year-old Lori Ann Duncan.
 Johnson took Duncan's daughters, 10-year-old Kandace Duncan and 6-year-old Amber Duncan, telling them that they were going on a surprise trip.

-Honken and Johnson forced the family into a car at gunpoint and drove to a wooden area outside of the city.
+Honken and Johnson forced the family into a car at gunpoint and drove to a wooded area outside of the city.
 Honken took the adults out of the car, walked them into the woods, and executed them in front of a pre-dug shallow grave.
 He then did the same to the children.

 On July 30, 1993, Honken gave his attorney the recording and said he was changing his plea.
 Upon learning that Nicholson had disappeared, the government turned to Honken's former dealer, DeGeus.
 Honken told Cutkomp that he was worried about DeGeus turning on him.

 On November 5, 1993, DeGeus also disappeared.
 The night before his disappearance, he dropped his 10-year-old daughter off at his mother's house and said he was going to meet Johnson.
 Johnson lured DeGeus to a country club under the guise of wanting to rekindle their relationship, then drove to an abandoned house where Honken was waiting.
 Honken beat, shot, and buried DeGeus.
 Without any witnesses, the government was forced to drop its case against Honken.

 In the winter of 1993 or 1994, Honken went to Cutkomp and said he needed to destroy a pistol.
 The two used a blowtorch to cut and melt the gun into multiple pieces, which they discarded in ditches along a country road.